Fudan-iGEM/2025-wiki/pages/measurement.md

 According to analysis, [pSTM1-EMSfp499](https://registry.igem.org/parts/bba-255t0phy) demonstrated a growth pattern most similar to the wild-type BY4741 strain, with pTDH3-EMSfp383 following closely ([Figure 3](#fig3) & Table 4).
 While the pRNR2-EMSfp383 combination achieved the highest Composite Score (S) in flow cytometry, it imposed a significant metabolic burden on the yeast, rendering it unsuitable as an ideal fluorescent reporter.
 By synthesizing the fluorescent change patterns with the metabolic burden profiles, we concluded that BBa_255T0PHY [pSTM1 driven EMSfp499](https://registry.igem.org/parts/bba-255t0phy) is the optimal reporter combination for our Recorder module.

-## Deep Sequencing: Molecular Validation of the Mechanism
+## Deep Sequencing - Molecular Validation of the Mechanism

 To further validate that the EMS Sequence Optimizer-optimized fluorescent protein exhibits high resistance to EMS mutagenesis, we performed deep sequencing (third-generation [Nanopore](https://gitlab.igem.org/2025/fudan/-/tree/main/measurement/nanopore/) sequencing) on select gene sequences.